dnovichman-tmp/dnovichman-tmp.github.io/_posts/2019-05-01-unified_gis.md

 <br/>

 ##### Future Plans
-To support all the RASTER file formats.
+To support all the vector and raster file formats.
 If there is is a format you would like us to add, please [contact us](/contact_us).